Are Wearables Worth It?

 Let’s face it, all of these more premium style trackers are going to be offering the same data.
 Things like sleep tracking, heart rate variability, physical activity, temperature and an app that helps make sense of the data.
 The thing with the Ultrahuman that is making it stand out from the OURA ring is the fact that it is a one-time fee.

 Again, as a personal trainer, I like these types of fitness trackers because I find the quality of the data is so much better.
-I have been a long-time Fitbit user, and have plenty of friends with Apple watches and Garmin’s, and all of these are great, but I have always found that they lack high quality tracking.
+I have been a long-time Fitbit user, and now a Garmin customer, I know that the technology in wearables is constantly evolving to better support your healthy lifestyle.

 Are Wearables Worth It for the Everyday Consumer

-For the majority of people, having a step counter will actually suffice.
+For the majority of people, having a step counter will actually suffice as a first step into the world of wearables.
 And this isn’t to minimize people’s fitness goals, it is the truth.
-When I go see my friends for an event like a festival, or after a big day of walking around the city, the number one thing people are comparing is their step count.
+When I go see my friends for an event like a festival or after a big day of walking around the city, the number one thing people compare is their step count.

 Step count is a simple way to see how active you’ve been throughout the day, and in a society that is increasingly sedentary, I genuinely believe that having a device with a fairly accurate step counter will do the trick.
-In the video below you can see the creator tests common fitness watches to see which one tracks 1,000 steps the most accurately.
+In the video below, you can see the creator test common fitness watches to see which one tracks 1,000 steps the most accurately.

-I also was very close to buying a Pixel watch last spring when I was looking to replace my Fitbit Versa 2 that had been damaged.
+I was very close to buying a Pixel watch last spring when I was looking to replace my Fitbit Versa 2 that had been damaged.
 However, due to my budget constraints at the time, I decided to go with a Fitbit Versa 4 over the Pixel watch.
+And since losing my Fitbit a couple of months ago, I’ve upgraded to the Garmin vivoactive 6, which I have really been enjoying.

-And again, as someone who is now just getting to the gym as part of my daily routine to keep myself in shape, a wearable watch like the Fitbit, Pixel watch, Apple watch or the Garmin vivo series are great.
-They’ll track physical activity, they typically have different exercises you can track on the watch and in their app, they have great features like timers, alarms, and activity reminders, and tick all the boxes that the general population would look for in a fitness tracker.
+And again, as someone who is now uses these trackers to keep me motivated and data-driven at the gym, a wearable watch like the Fitbit, Pixel watch, Apple watch or the Garmin vivo series is great.
+They’ll track physical activity.
+They typically have different exercises you can track on the watch and in their app.
+They have great features like timers, alarms, and activity reminders, and tick all the boxes that the general population would look for in a fitness tracker.

 In conclusion: What Wearable is Worth it to YOU?

 Wearables in the fitness industry really have changed the way we think about and track our health and wellness efforts.
-I think from both a personal trainer standpoint, and from the perspective of someone who cares about human health, the fact that we have these devices available to us is amazing.
+I think from both a personal trainer standpoint and from the perspective of someone who cares about longevity and health, the fact that we have these devices available to us is amazing.

 Which leads me to my concluding statement: wearables are worth it depending on the worth you place on having that data available to you.

 For example, I really value having as much data as possible because I like the idea of fine-tuning my exercise, diet, sleep, etc. to see how it impacts my workouts.
 This is why the higher-end wearables with better tracking technology are worth the investment to me (when the budget is available).
-At the same time, buying the Fitbit versa 4 was worth investing in at the time, despite not having all the bells and whistles of the Ultrahuman Ring or WHOOP band, because I needed that basic data to keep me motivated when I was going to the gym.
+At the same time, buying the Fitbit versa 4 and the Garmin Vivoactive 6 were worth investing in, despite not having all the bells and whistles of the Ultrahuman Ring or WHOOP band, because I needed the basic data to keep me motivated when I was going to the gym.

-Regardless of where you are at in your journey, wearables will always be an investment.
-So if we are talking about if they are worth it or not, then it ultimately comes down to what worth do you give your health data?
-My best friend is in great shape, stays active, eats well and has never worn a wearable fitness tracker in her life.
+Regardless of where you are in your journey, wearables will always be an investment.
+So if we are talking about whether they are worth it or not, then it ultimately comes down to what worth do you give to your health data?
+My best friend is in great shape, stays active, eats well, and has never worn a wearable fitness tracker in her life.
 She just doesn’t put value in the data.
 Whereas I am the total opposite.

-With that in mind – do you value health data?
-Have you found wearable fitness trackers help or harm your fitness goals?
+With that in mind, how do you value health data?
+Have you found that wearable fitness trackers help or harm your fitness goals?
 Let me know in the comments below!
 I’d love to hear your thoughts on this.